holyjak/clj-scotsgame/README.md

     lein run 5000

-To run it in development mode, without support for long-polling, use ring:
+To run it in development mode, without support for long-polling but with live reloading, use ring:

     lein ring server